-Dow Drops 1,900 Points: Stocks In Meltdown After Temporary Trading Halt
+Dow Drops 2,100 Points: Stocks In Meltdown After Temporary Trading Halt

-The stock market extended its relentless, breathtaking drop Thursday — moving deeper into bear territory — with major U.S. indexes sinking as much as 8%.
-Stocks fell so fast, it triggered a 15-minute halt in trading for the second time this week.
+The stock market extended its relentless, breathtaking drop Thursday — moving deeper into bear territory.
+Stocks fell so fast that it triggered a 15-minute halt in trading for the second time this week.

-The Dow Jones Industrial Average plunged more than 1,900 points, or 8%.
-The S&P 500 and the Nasdaq were each down about 7%.
+The Dow Jones Industrial Average plunged more than 2,100 points, or 9.2%.
+The S&P 500 and the Nasdaq were each down more than 8%.

-Those indexes are now down at least 24% from record highs set just last month.
+Those indexes are now down at least 26% from record highs set just last month.
+At 21,306.47 in early afternoon trading, the Dow was down more than 8,200 points from its peak Feb.
+12.

 The market tumble came hours after President Trump announced a 30-day ban on travel from European countries (but not the United Kingdom) to the United States.